MHCW Asks You To Weigh the Benefits!!

 These are constantly updated to insure compliance with new state and federal

 laws and regulations.
-These are available to members only.
+These are available on MHCW’s website FREE to members only.

 MHCW represents your interest before government agencies such as the

-Department of Health, Labor & Industries, and HUD.
+Department of Health, Labor & Industries, Attorney General Dispute Resolution, and HUD.
 The state staff has regular

 meetings with resident representative and the State Office of Manufactured

 Housing to discuss issues and concerns.